 BUT if you travel with your dog, I highly recommend doing a Croatia road trip – in Dubrovnik, dogs were not allowed on buses and apparently Dubrovnik is not the only city.

-Best Croatia Itinerary – How to Spend One or Two Weeks in Croatia
+Best Croatia Itinerary – How to Spend 7-10 Days in Croatia

 This itinerary for Croatia starts either in Dubrovnik or Zagreb – however, feel free to tweak the itinerary so that it fits you.
 Also, you can skip places if you have less than 14 days in Croatia.
 Basically, this itinerary will help you plan 7 day, or 10 days in Croatia or even 14 days.
 I would not recommend visiting Croatia for less than one week, as you would miss out on too much of its beauty.